clcar23/clcar23/README.md

-- 🔭 I’m currently working becoming a software developer!
+- 🔭 I’m currently working at becoming a better software developer!
 - 🌱 I’m currently learning C#
 - 👯 I’m looking to collaborate on anything that will strengthen my skills.
 - 🤔 I’m looking for help with anything and everything!